zainabghafoor0/project_5_part_2/histogram_report.md

 ---

 ## Final Summary
-- Your table experiences minimal clustering at small N; compaction makes it nearly ideal.
+- table experiences minimal clustering at small N; compaction makes it nearly ideal.
 - Single and double probing behave similarly at this N, but diverge at larger N (as seen in the runtime plot).
 - Histograms clearly show compaction’s effectiveness in reducing clustering.
 - Structural behavior in the maps explains the measured performance patterns.